-My name’s Joshua Goldstein and I am an immigration lawyer.
+My name’s Joshua Goldstein and I am an immigration lawyer near you.
 I’ve helped families across the country and around the world get their visas out of administrative processing.

 I’ve been involved in countless lawsuits: in federal court, against the state department, and against various consulates around the world.
 I’ve been doing this for years, so I probably know as much about administrative processing as any lawyer out there.
 And today, I’m going to explain to you what it is.

 What Exactly is Administrative Processing, and What’s 221(g)?

 Let’s say you go to a consulate for a visa interview.
 It could be a non-immigrant visa, like a student visa or a visitor visa, or it could be an immigrant visa.
 Maybe you’re married and someone applied for you.
 Perhaps a family member applied for you, or you have an employment-based case.